GoodGuyGregory/codewars_katas/Java/8 kyu/Sum_without_highest_and_lowest_numbers/Notes.md

 **Creating an Arraylist from int[]**

 There is no shortcut for converting from int[] to List<Integer> as Arrays.asList does not deal with boxing and will just create a List<int[]> which is not what you want.
 You have to make a utility method.

+Using this new arraylist with the `IndexOf()` : which *The indexOf(Object) method of the java.util.ArrayList class returns the index of the first occurrence of the specified element in this list, or -1 if this list does not contain the element.
+Using this method, you can find the index of a given element.* this will allow the location of the first occurance of the high and lows to be discovered.
+[IndexOf Examples](https://www.geeksforgeeks.org/java-util-arraylist-indexof-java/)

 ```java
 int[] ints = {1, 2, 3};